ellenrapps/Novel-Bitcoin-Payment-Service-/README.md

-**If you financially support this project where will the funds go?**
+**If you support this project financially, how will the funds be utilized?**

-Your hard-earned financial assistance will go to the development and maintenance of this app.
+Your financial contributions will help develop and maintain this app.
 This Bitcoin Payment Service is a work in progress.
 Support this endeavor through:

 Github's Sponsor program: https://github.com/sponsors/ellenrapps